Diabetes Reversed by Doctor's Diet

 "If you were to leaf through the mail that floods doctors’ offices, you would see information about medical courses, symposia, and online educational programs, all paid for by the drug companies trumpeting their products.
 These companies cater full dinners to lure doctors to presentations about one or another applications of their drugs.
 Drug companies have cornered the medical education market.
 At the ADA annual meeting, drug company representatives arrive at the loading dock looking as if they are preparing to put on an enormous political convention.
 All of this ends up sticking you with the bill for high-priced pills containing only a few cents worth of active medication.
 All of this hoopla is designed to woo the clinicians in attendance!!"

-diet and exercise, recipes and specific designs to improve your overall attack on diabetes.
+This book is complete with research, results, problems and solutions, diet and exercise, recipes and specific designs to improve your overall attack on diabetes.
 I highly recommend you get a copy and, as the author proposes, share it with others.
 That is what I am doing in this article.
 We can no longer trust our government, our doctors, the FDA or the AMA to decide how to best approach a lifestyle of healthy eating and exercise.